Aimable Duperouzel: Western Australia

-Duperouzel arrived in Fremantle on 1 June 1858 aboard the Lord Raglan.
-Within his first year in the colony he received his ticket of leave in May 1859.
-He was 'grubbing' for a farmer in York at the time.
+Duperouzel arrived in Fremantle aboard Lord Raglan on 1 June 1858.
+Within his first year in the colony, in May 1859, he received his ticket of leave.
+He was grubbing for a farmer in York at the time.

 Two years later, on 15 June 1861, Aimable received a conditional pardon.
-At the time he had served about half of his ten-year sentence.
+He had served about half of his ten-year sentence at the time.